evergreen700/PTMOverlay/README.md

 + ...
 ```

-`index_umb_taxa_gca.tsv` is a tab-separated file that isused to match between mass spec strain IDs (UMB####), species name, and proteome assembly (GCA).
+`index_umb_taxa_gca.tsv` is a tab-separated file that is used to match between mass spec strain IDs (UMB####), species name, and proteome assembly (GCA).
 If you are using your own mass spec and proteome files, make sure that the names are in this tsv.

 ### Docker Execution
 To run the workflow from the docker image, run